Drew Waters Player Props: Royals vs. Rockies

 |Royals vs Rockies Prediction

-- Waters hit .240 with six doubles, a triple, five home runs and 12 walks.
+- Waters is batting .227 with a home run and a walk.

+- Waters has had a base hit in four of six games this year, and multiple hits once.

+- He has hit a home run in one of six games, and in 4.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.